Flood disaster protection

 By law, lenders must not make, increase, extend, or renew loans that are secured either by improved real estate or a mobile home if (a) the property is not covered by flood insurance and (b) the property is located in a community that participates in the National Flood Insurance Program.

-For further guidance, see Questions & Answers About Flood Insurance on our website.
+For further guidance, see FAQs about flood insurance on our website.

-- Interagency Statement on the Impact of Biggert-Waters Act (Informational Memorandum)
+- Interagency statement on the impact of Biggert-Waters Act (PDF) (informational memorandum)

 - The Federal Emergency Management Agency has revised its Standard Flood Hazard Determination form and changed the form number from 81-93 to 086-0-32.
-For more information, see the October 10, 2012, FEMA memorandum.
+For more information, see the October 10, 2012, FEMA memorandum (PDF).

 The National Flood Insurance Program is administered under the following legislation: